 - Wash the strawberries and gently pat them dry.

-- Melt the white chocolate in the microwave or on a double boiler.
+- Melt the white chocolate in the microwave or over low heat on the stove.

 - Dip each of the strawberries into the melted white chocolate and place them on a sheet of baking paper to set.